RedisLabs/raft/docs/Using.md

 Cluster Initialization
 ------------------

-These are steps that you need follow when you want to bootstrap a cluster.
+These are steps that you need follow when you want to initialize a cluster.
 - You need to start a single node first.
 This node will be the first node in the cluster.
 Other nodes can join to this node later.

 ```c